ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 In the proposed network topology, the OpenFlow QoS controller configures the border switch to listen for new requests on the IP and port where external clients connect to access the servers.
 The switch forwards the new request to the controller, which decides which of the internal servers must take care of this connection.
 Then, it installs the match rules into border switch to forward the subsequent packets from the same connection directly to the chosen server.
-All this happen without the client ever knowing about the internal separation of functions.
+All this happens without the client ever knowing about the internal separation of functions.

 To implement this load balancing mechanism, the QoS controller depends on the extensible match support introduced in OpenFlow 1.2.
 Prior versions of the OpenFlow specification used a static fixed length structure to specify matches, which prevents flexible expression of matches and prevents the inclusion of new match fields.